 Kiri paused her studies to pursue Suzuki teacher training, achieving certification in books 1-4.
 For the past 4 years she has grown her own business, Hauck Studio, located in Ottawa.
 In 2016 she returned to Queen’s University as a Mature Student to complete a Bachelor of Music.
 Kiri enjoys working with beginner students of all ages.

 As a teacher, Erika has created a blend of styles using her Suzuki training knowledge and her own techniques developed over the years.
 She began teaching as a freshman in high school and has continued teaching ever since.
-In Nashville, Erika enjoyed volunteer teaching at the W. O. Smith Music School, a school that provides affordable music lessons to low-income families.
-During the past two summers, Erika has been involved in the Western Reserve Chamber Festival in Solon, Ohio, first as a fellow and then as faculty, where she coached chamber ensembles and worked with a Suzuki class of young violinists.
+In Nashville, Erika enjoyed volunteering at the W. O. Smith Music School, a school that provides affordable music lessons to low-income families.
+The past few summers, Erika has been part of the faculty for the Western Reserve Chamber Festival in Solon, Ohio, where she coached chamber ensembles and worked with a Suzuki class of young violinists.

 Erika’s musical career has taken a somewhat unusual path as it has involved an equal balance of violin, piano, and organ playing.
-She regularly accompanied soloists and choruses in the Rochester area and has enjoyed her last four years as the organist and choir director of Penfield United Methodist Church in Penfield, New York.
+She regularly accompanied soloists and choruses in the Rochester area and served as the organist and choir director of Penfield United Methodist Church in Penfield, New York.

-Erika is excited to begin her new role as Assistant Concertmaster of the Kingston Symphony Orchestra, and also looks forward to sharing her love of music with students through Sistema Kingston and Queen's Community Music.
+Erika currently serves as the Assistant Concertmaster of the Kingston Symphony Orchestra, and enjoys teaching for both Sistema Kingston and Queen's Community Music.